GoFundMe's biggest campaigns in history spotlight America's most pressing issues: hunger, racism, and Covid-19 - KRDO

 GoFundMe’s biggest day

-June 2, 2020, the day following George Floyd’s death, was the platform’s biggest day.
+June 2, 2020, a week after George Floyd’s death, was the platform’s biggest day.
 More than 500,000 people donated to support Floyd’s family and other causes related to racial justice and equality.

-“The activity we saw on GoFundMe in support of people and organizations working to achieve racial justice underscores the fundamental importance of the issue across America and the wider world,” said Cardogan.
+“The activity we saw on GoFundMe in support of people and organizations working to achieve racial justice underscores the fundamental importance of the issue across America and the wider world,” said Cadogan.

 Cadogan says the platform has changed how people think about giving during its decade of existence.